Frozen Shoulder

 - Cortisone injections

-- Surgery (only if all other treatment fails) – arthroscopic capsular release may be performed using keyhole surgery.
+- Frozen shoulder surgery (only if all other treatment fails) – arthroscopic capsular release may be performed using keyhole surgery.

 - It is advised that an aggressive rehabilitation program is followed after surgery.